HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 eeeps_bio: Eric Portis is a Web Platform Advocate at <a hreflang="en" href="https://cloudinary.com/">Cloudinary</a>.
 dougsillars_bio: Doug Sillars is an leader in developer relations, and a digital nomad working on the intersection of performance and media.
 He tweets [@dougsillars](https://twitter.com/dougsillars), and blogs regularly at <a hreflang="en" href="https://dougsillars.com">dougsillars.com</a>.
 results: https://docs.google.com/spreadsheets/d/1nwkpviC3gNhRb48i8OoIgtJx1ckqRjJGW7uc7Gdi_sI/
-featured_quote: This year, with native lazyloading, we collectively stemmed the tide of ever-increasing image transfer sizes.
+featured_quote: This year, with native lazy-loading, we collectively stemmed the tide of ever-increasing image transfer sizes.
 featured_stat_1: 99.93%
 featured_stat_label_1: Pages that load an image resource of some kind.
 featured_stat_2: 87.1%